paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 Remember, the official documentation of whatever language/framework/service/api you are using is always the source of truth and should be primary place to look.
 Searching the internet, especially in community sites, are a good second choice.
 Asking AI should be at least a third option.

 That is not only about learning and improving your skills, but about finding the best answer or solution to write stable and reliable code.

+## Conclusion

+I have seen a lot of people advocating to use _vibe coding_, from non-technical people who just want some small projects done, to experienced developers who are changing their work to _ai first_.
+There is no problem with that, but we must be mindful that AI produced code is not better than any code created by humans.

+I hope this post can make that more clear and help developers who are feeling overwhelmed by all these AI options to adopt and use them in a more subtle way, while keeping their confidence.

 ## References